Architecture of the Web Update Wizard

 to the supplied wuw4.dll Dynamic Link Library (DLL) or you can launch the supplied

-wuwstub.exe applet using the ShellExecute() Windows API function or equivalent.
+wuwstub.exe applet using the ShellExecute() Windows

-Either way, you pass the URL of the Web Update Wizard update script to wuw4.dll
+API function or equivalent.
+Either way, you pass the URL of the Software Update

-check for / install updates, whilst your application is free to continue processing.
+Update Wizard components take over and check for / install updates, whilst your

-(Alternatively, you can let your application wait until the update check has completed,
+application wait until the update check has completed, using an alternate exported

-using an alternate exported function from the wuw4.dll).
+function from the wuw4.dll).

-Service implementation of the Web Update Wizard (recommended)
+Service implementation of the Software Update Wizard

-as an application which is launched from your own running application.
+of it running as an application which is launched from your own running application.

 Therefore,

-- Your application calls one of the exported functions from wuw4.dll, passing the
+- Your application calls one of the exported functions from wuw4.dll, passing

-url of the update script as an argument - for example
+the url of the update script as an argument - for example

 - WuW4.dll then launches WuWUI.exe, the user interface component.
 WuWUI.exe